ibm-developer/generator-nodeserver/README.md

 1. normal npm install, npm start
 1. containerized, using [IBM Cloud Developer Tools](https://github.com/IBM-Bluemix/ibm-cloud-developer-tools)

-    Note that a containerized approach is supported through the tooling in special consideration of Kubernetes as a deployment environment, following the dev/prod parity principle of [12 Factor Apps](12factor.net).
+    Note that a containerized approach is supported through the tooling in special consideration of Kubernetes as a deployment environment, following the dev/prod parity principle of [12 Factor Apps](https://12factor.net/).

     There are npm scripts to simply this for you:

-    1. npm install

-    1. npm run idt:install
+    1. npm run idt:install (you may need to npm install first)

         Installs IBM Cloud Developer Tools.